“Being a sensitive empath is a beautiful thing as an artist…” Alanis Morissette

-One of the problems in using labels like ‘shy’ is it is often too casual, and unspecific and relative: shy compared with whom?
-For how long?
-In what situations?
+One of the problems in using labels like ‘shy’ is it is often too casual and even inaccurate.

-Is it really an informed identification of shyness as social anxiety or social phobia?
-Or is it a reference to someone preferring to be less social than “expected” – especially if they are a performer?
+Is it an informed identification of shyness as social anxiety or social phobia?
+Or is it simply a reference to someone preferring to be less social than “expected” in an extroverted culture – especially if they are a performer?

-Another of many examples of a shy actor – he is one of my favorites:
+Another of many examples of a shy artist.
+He is so powerful as an actor – one of my favorites:

 According to a news story, “Shyness was an ongoing problem for Chris Cooper… While studying at the University of Missouri, he vowed to get ‘unblocked.’

 “Taking dance classes at nearby Stephens College, he was one of only three men amid a roomful of women…